Book Review: The Goldfinch by Donna Tartt

 Source: nsucurrent.nova

-These are My Thoughts on the Book
+My Thoughts on the Book

 It’s amazing how she has given details to the characters, and the development of the character was spectacular.
 You are going to see that transition of characters when we meet them later in the novel as opposed to when you are reading the novel and It all worked out in the end.

-The only thing I don’t like is that the story moves slowly and it’s like a pretty heavy move for me.
+The only thing I disliked is that the story moves slowly and it’s like a pretty heavy move for me.
 The book talks about drugs a lot, and we know this boy has a problem with them, he gets into drugs very early, but we don’t need to know everything he does, like how it feels to be high, and how it feels like taking different kinds of drugs that create detrimental emotions in me.

-Rating for the Book
+My Rating for the Book

-My Rating for this particular story is 3.5 out of 5 stars.
+My Rating for this particular story is 3.6 out of 5 stars.

 I think this is a great story for anyone looking for a coming of age story.
 It would be an excellent summer read.
 The book consists of everything that you could ask for in a book, a thriller, a piece of literature, a dose of melodrama and satisfying endings.
 It takes the patience of the reader and rewards them for their efforts.
-The moral was about letting go and moving forward.

 Leave a Comment